WebDevLuke/OrionBP/README.md

 - **SASS Powered** - Enter the max width, number of columns, gutter and padding of a grid system of your choice and SASS will automatically generate all the CSS classes and media query mixins for you.
 - **Share Breakpoints** - Manage your media query breakpoints in one file which then automatically filter into both the SASS framework and JS.
 - **Build with Gulp** - Orion comes with pre-built Gulp tasks allowing you to compress and concatenate your CSS, JS and image assets automatically.
-- **Bloat-free** - Orion comes packaged with just a SASS framework, a few handy mixins and a Gulp setup for building and watching.

 Orion takes inspiration and ideas from many sources, including but not limited to the following: